 However, over 20,000 students apply for Oxbridge every year which is a lot to compete with.
 As such, you need to stand out from the crowd and really get across your reasons for wanting to study your topic, which can make the prospect of writing one and including all the right things pressurising.
-Our ultimate UCAS Personal Statement guide will help you get started.
+To help you, we have written this ultimate Personal Statement guide.
+Let’s get started.

 How to write a Personal Statement

 Your Personal Statement isn’t a long monologue of your life so far, nor a gigantic list of all your achievements.
 Think of yourself as a storyteller.
 Start at the beginning with how you developed an interest for your chosen subject and end with where you see yourself after university.

 How to get started

 Before you sit down to write your UCAS Personal Statement, the first thing we recommend is to research the courses you want to apply for.
 This will help you prepare your statement as courses vary from university to university, and your content should reflect these.
 Bear in mind, you are only able to send one Personal Statement to all your chosen universities, so you can’t overly cater to one.
 Look at all of the details, including the structure, modules and examination methods, as well as what they’re looking for from a student.
 This will support your first draft, though bear in mind you’ll redraft a few times before it’s perfect.

 For example, Oxford lists the personal characteristics that they look for in applicants to their Medicine degree:

 How many words should a Personal Statement be?

 Personal Statements can be up to 4,000 characters long (615-800), and no more.
 This might sound like a lot, but it’s just one side of A4 paper.
 There’s plenty of information to include, so make sure it’s concise, clear and easy to read.